 - Susan B. Anthony – A relentless advocate for equal rights for women, she wrote, lectured and organized groups in the pursuit of voting and other rights.
 She was arrested, in an act of civil disobedience, for voting in the 1872 U.S. presidential election.
 She died 14 years before the 19th U.S. Amendment was passed, granting voting rights to women.

-- Florence Nightingale – More than a nurse, she pioneered the use of statistics and visualizations (Nightingale Rose Diagram) and was a prolific writer and teacher.
+- Florence Nightingale – More than a nurse (although she was a progressive there too), she pioneered the use of statistics and visualizations (Nightingale Rose Diagram, diagram below) and was a prolific writer and teacher.
 Medicine has been a productive field for women, with Françoise Barré-Sinoussi (contributed to discovery of HIV), Gertrude B. Elion (pioneer in cancer medication, Nobel Prize in Medicine 1988) and Clara Barton (founded the Red Cross) and Elizabeth Blackwell – First woman to receive a medical degree (1849) and become a doctor in the U.S.

-- Grace Hopper invented not only the progamming language COBOL but the very idea of a compiler (1952).
-And if that weren’t enough she was an Admiral in the Navy.
+- Grace Hopper invented not only the programming language COBOL, one of the first high level programming languages, but the very idea of a compiler, the critical engine that most programming languages depend on to function (1952).
+And if that weren’t enough she was an Admiral in the U.S. Navy.

 In the category of modern marvels:

 - Kevlar, used in bulletproof vests was invented by Stephanie Kwolek (1965).
 The car windshield wiper by Mary Anderson (1903).
 Patsy Sherman co-invented Scotchgard in 1956 (despite her high school aptitude test telling her she should be a housewife).